roshan-c/Sunshine-App-Automation/README.md

 - A SteamGridDB API key (get one from [SteamGridDB](https://www.steamgriddb.com/profile/preferences/api))

 ## Installation
 1. Clone this repository or download the script.
 2. Install the required Python libraries: vdf, glob, pillow and requests.
-You can do this by installing python (https://www.python.org/downloads/), then opening cmd and running the command "py -m pip install vdf", then glob, then pillow and finally requests.
+- Windows: You can do this by installing python (https://www.python.org/downloads/), then opening cmd and running the command `py -m pip install vdf`, then glob, then pillow and finally requests.
+- Linux: You can do this by installing python and pip, then running `python -m pip install -r requirements.txt` in the directory.

+### Linux:
+1. Clone this repository or download the script.
+2.

 ## Configuration